antspr/Most_Wanted_Repo/Most_Wanted_Repo/README.md

 you may use only two files for this project, an HTML file and a JS file for the application.
 Technologies: JavaScript
 User Stories:
-(5 points): As a developer, I want to make at least 15 consistent commits with good, descriptive messages.
+COMPLETE(5 points): As a developer, I want to make at least 15 consistent commits with good, descriptive messages.
-(5 points): As a developer, I want to run validation on any user input, ensuring that a user is reprompted when they provide invalid input.
+{   TO DO   }(5 points): As a developer, I want to run validation on any user input, ensuring that a user is reprompted when they provide invalid input.
-(10 points): As a user, I want to be able to search for someone based on a single criterion
+**(10 points): As a user, I want to be able to search for someone based on a single criterion
 - You should be able to find and return a list of people who match the search (15 points): As a user, I want to be able to search for someone based on multiple traits (up to a maximum of five criteria at once).